 Answer all questions as thoroughly as possible:

-Is this a Qualitative (non-numbers-based) or a Quantitative (numbers-based) study?
-Qualitative because they are getting their information from a survey.
+Is this a Qualitative (non-numbers-based) or a Quantitative (numbers-based) study? because they are getting their information from a survey.
+Actually this is a quantitative study – quantitative studies use questionnaires, but the answers are usually given numerical values and are used in statistical analyses.
+Also, there are hypotheses stated for this study, and only quantitative studies have hypotheses.

 Briefly describe what the researcher(s) was trying to find out with this study.